delineateio/.github/CONTRIBUTING.md

 ## We use Github Flow

-We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), All Code Changes Happen Through Pull Requests Pull requests are the best way to propose changes to the codebase.
+We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), all code changes happen through Pull Requests (PR) - PR are the best way to propose changes to the codebase!

 We actively welcome your pull requests: